Article

 • Implementing monitoring and detection mechanisms to be alerted of malicious activity instantly

-• Backing up critical systems and data regularly, testing the backups, and keeping offline and offsite copies
+• Backing up critical systems and data regularly, testing the backups, and keeping offline and off-site copies

 How can RSM help?

-RSM has a dedicated team of cybersecurity professionals specialized in OT/ICS/SCADA environments.
+RSM has a dedicated team of cybersecurity professionals specializing in OT/ICS/SCADA environments.
 Our practice leaders have experience in securing companies in the oil and gas, power and utilities, manufacturing, chemical/petrochemical, mining, and communications industries, among others.

-We have helped our clients through assessing their current state, designing right-sized OT/ICS/SCADA security programs and architectures with an implementation roadmap, and implementing these programs and architectures with the technical, strategic and governance-related components.
+We have helped our clients through assessing their current state, designing rightsized OT/ICS/SCADA security programs and architectures with an implementation road map, and implementing these programs and architectures with the technical, strategic and governance-related components.

 For companies wondering whether something like this could happen to them and how well they are protected, we offer a rapid OT/ICS security assessment, which includes: